-The UAE is often hailed for its impeccable safety record and the accompanying life of luxury expats can enjoy with no fear of crime.
+The UAE is often hailed for its impeccable safety record and the life of luxury expats can enjoy with no fear of crime.
 In contrast to other highly populated cities, Abu Dhabi and Dubai have a high standard of safety, and violent crime is extremely rare, but petty crimes do occur and normal precautions should be taken.

 Crime in the UAE

 Burglaries can and do occur, especially during the summer months when many expat families return to their home countries, leaving houses vacant.
 On the other hand, it is considered safe to walk around late at night and to take taxis independently.

 Women on their own are not considered to be targets or at risk.
-However, female expats should ensure that they dress modestly as there have been occasional reports of women being harassed; they should avoid travelling alone late at night.
+However, female expats should ensure that they dress modestly as there have been occasional reports of women being harassed.